Subtyping Context-Free Session Types: Proof of Theorem

 \paragraph*{Transitivity} We now prove by coinduction that, for all types $T,U,V$ with $\vdash T, \vdash U, \vdash V$, if $T\subS U$ and $U\subS V$, then $T\subS V$.
 Consider the following relation.

-We shall prove that $\mathcal{R}$ is backward closed for the rules of the syntactic subtyping relation.
-This will show that $R \subseteq {\subS}$, giving the desired property.
+We prove that $\mathcal{R}$ is backward closed for the rules of the syntactic subtyping relation, showing that $\mathcal{R} \subseteq {\subS}$.
+This will give the desired property.

-Firstly, we can assume that there are no left-preserving rules applicable to judgements $T \subS U$.
-If there was such a rule, then its symmetric counterpart could be applied to judgement $U \subS V$, and we would get a different $U'$ for which $T \subS U'$ and $U' \subS V$.
-Without loss of generality, our derivation for $T \subS U$ starts with a (finite) sequence of left-preserving rules reaching a type $U'$ that can only be consumed.
-The symmetric sequence of right-preserving rules could then be applied to the derivation for $U \subS V$ to reach the same type $U'$.
-Thus we can just assume that our type $U$ is already in a form that must be consumed.
+We begin by assuming that no left-preserving rule applies to judgements $T \subS U$.
+Otherwise, we could apply its symmetric counterpart to judgement $U \subS V$ to get a different $U'$ for which $T \subS U'$ and $U' \subS V$.
+Without loss of generality, our derivation for $T \subS U$ starts with a finite sequence of left-preserving rules until we reach a type $U'$ that can only be consumed.
+We could then reach the same type $U'$ by applying a symmetric sequence of right-preserving rules to the derivation for $U \subS V$.
+We can therefore assume that $U$ is ready to be consumed.

-Secondly, suppose a derivation for $T \subS U$ starts with a right-preserving rule.
-After this rule we get the judgement $T' \subS U$ for some type $T'$, with $U$ remaining the same.
-But then we can apply the corresponding rule to $(T,V)$, arriving at goal $(T',V)$, which is in $\mathcal{R}$ since $T' \subS U$ and $U \subS V$.
-The case in which $U \subS V$ starts with a left-preserving rule can be handled in a similar way.
+Suppose now a derivation for $T \subS U$ starting with a right-preserving rule, after which we get judgement $T' \subS U$ for some type $T'$.
+Here we can apply the corresponding rule to $(T,V)$, arriving at $(T',V)$, which is in $\mathcal{R}$ since $T' \subS U$ and $U \subS V$.
+The case where $U \subS V$ starts with a left-preserving rule can be handled similarly.

-The remaining possibility is that both derivations for $T \subS U$ and $U \subS V$ start with a progressing rule.
-Here we need to split our analysis into several cases, depending on which rule is at the start of the derivation for $T \subS U$.
+What if both derivations for $T \subS U$ and $U \subS V$ start with a progressing rule?
+In this case, we need to inspect which rule is at the start of the derivation for $T \subS U$.